You at 13 weeks pregnant

 - when you plan to come back to work

-- your options for coming back to work, including any changes to your role.
+- in what capacity you’d like to come back to work, including any changes to your role.

 Your baby when you’re 13 weeks pregnant

 This is what your baby is doing:

-- Your baby measures about 7.5 cm from head to bottom and weighs about 30 gm.
+- Your baby measures about 7.5 cm from head to bottom and weighs about 30 g.

 - Organs like the liver and pancreas have begun to function.

 - The vocal cords are developing.